dantonik/knowledge-hub/docs/appendix/misc/economics/overview.md

 ## Return on investment (ROI)
 ROI measures the amount of return of an investment relative to the amount invested.

+ROI = (current value of investment - cost of investment) / cost of investment

 ## Time Value of Money

 ## Net Present Value